High Job Demand for Engineers in Malaysia

 Engineering graduates in Malaysia can look forward to directly benefitting from this massive project.
 The new three-line transportation backbone is expected to create an estimated 130,000 job opportunities during the period of its construction, and generate gross national income (GNI) of between RM3bil to RM4bil per annum from 2011 to 2020.

-Another RM21bil per annum is expected to be generated throughout the ten-year span, in the form of
+Another RM21bil per annum is expected to be generated throughout the ten-year span, in the form of property value appreciation.

 According to investment research firm OSK Research, Malaysia is likely to see its biggest residential property boom in a decade.
 The boom – which is arguably a side effect of the transportation infrastructure surge in the nation – will be led by medium- to high-end landed properties and is expected